adhamahmed4/Storefront/REQUIRMENTS.md

 password
 Orders
 id
+user_id
+status of order (active or complete)
+[ADDED] order_products
+id
-id of each product in the order quantity of each product in the order user_id status of order (active or complete)
+id of each product in the order quantity of each product in the order